-As we celebrate Hispanic Heritage month, all those who have taken a stand to courageously step out of their own comfort zone
+To all those who have taken a stand to courageously step out of their own comfort zone

 Wicked winds greeted me as I stepped off the boardwalk onto the sandy beach near my home.
 It was about 5pm and was geared for my 4-mile beach jog, a workout I have grown to love more than any other workout I have ever practiced.
 But as I felt the wind in my face, noticed the dark gray clouds looming above, and saw the choppy ocean, I knew it would be a challenge.

 I knew the sand would be soft causing my barefoot trot to be almost unbearable.
 I also knew that the wind would slow me down by about 50% and that I would possibly get caught in a torrential thunderstorm.
-It was in that moment that my inauthentic self kicked in and the part of me that is lazy, unmotivated and scared took over.
+It was in that moment that my inauthentic self-kicked in and the part of me that is lazy, unmotivated, and scared took over.
 Hesitating, I seriously considered getting back on my bike and abandoning my jog.

-I remembered my commitment
+I remembered my commitment.

 Then I remembered my commitment the commitment I had made to myself to get in shape and to put my wellbeing first.
 The commitment was powerful and there was nothing [short of actual lightning> that was going to get in my way!
-So off I went and, yes the sand was soft and my ankles ached and, yes the wind slowed me down by more than 50% but no, there was no torrential thunderstorm.
+So off I went and, yes, the sand was soft, and my ankles ached and, yes, the wind slowed me down by more than 50% but no, there was no torrential thunderstorm.
 Instead, the universe rewarded me with the most beautiful rainbow I have ever seen in my entire life.
 The full gigantic arc spread across the entire sky and brought to me a gift from nature that I will never forget.

-These issues have created an environment of very high risk for those that are seeking refuge or movement away from severe lack of opportunity and even danger that may exist in their motherlands.
+When I think about an example of commitment and courage, there is a community that clearly stands out in my mind as exhibiting a very high level of both attributes the Hispanic immigrant.
+Of course, we can include all immigrants in this conversation.
+Hispanic immigrants today, have created an environment of very high risk for those that are seeking refuge or movement away from severe lack of opportunity and even danger that may exist in their motherlands.
 These individuals are often willing to die for a better quality of life.

-When my parents came to the United States almost 50 years ago they did so legally and yet, they did take a risk.
-They were not escaping from anything and they were in no way being persecuted or marginalized, still they had little actual knowledge of what awaited them.
+When my parents came to the United States almost 50 years ago, they did so legally and yet, they did take a risk.
+They were not escaping from anything, and they were in no way being persecuted or marginalized, still they had little actual knowledge of what awaited them.
 Simply, they believed that their children could get a better education in the United States than in their homeland.
-So they left everything and everyone behind and embarked on a journey that indeed transformed their lives and the lives of their children forever.
+So, they left everything and everyone behind and embarked on a journey that indeed transformed their lives and the lives of their children forever.
 It was a courageous act to move your family from a secure environment to an uncertain place, where you have no idea how things will go and where you do not speak the language and where you will have no familial support.